artokai/whack-a-mole-js/README.md

 # Whack-A-Mole

-A simple Whack-A-Mole game implemented in javascript.
+A simple Whack-A-Mole game inspired by the new look & feel of Affecto's website (http://www.affecto.com).

 You can try it out here: http://artokai.github.io/whack-a-mole-js/